kiriaze/juice/README.md

 It currently supports Chrome, Firefox, Safari, Opera & IE 9+, also supports major phone devices too.

-Juice follow the SOMA philosophy which parallels the smaccs, oocss, an bem philosophy - but imo better.
+Juice follow the SOMA philosophy which parallels the smaccs, oocss, an bem philosophies - but imo much simpler and intuitive.

 ```
 S imple